jiaaro/jiaaro/_posts/1014-09-26-social-skills-and-education.md

 Could a learn-to-communicate startup work (be profitable)?
 Maybe.
 First they'd have to settle on an approach.
 Will they teach people to write? to speak? to unravel the mind of their audience?

-So far these sound like classical academic topics – literature, theater, psychology – and not exactly a bunch that are associated with high-paying careers either.
+So far these sound like classical academic topics – literature, theater, psychology – and not exactly a bunch that are [associated with high-paying careers][538 college majors] either.

 Much like technology, these things *can* be tremendously valuable, but only when used in conjunction with another skill.
 It almost doesn't matter what that other skill is.
 But that makes the value proposition even *harder* than the computer programmer one.
 "Want to learn a skill which will make you marginally more successful in whatever *other* career path you choose?"
 I'll teach you, that'll be five grand.